Train delays & cancellations

-Don’t forget, if the ticket was over £100 and you purchased the ticket on your Credit Card, you will be covered by section 75 and can get money back that way.
-To date this has had limited use by consumers and so we are keen to hear how it goes if you use this approach.
+Don’t forget, if the ticket was over £100 and you purchased it on your Credit Card, you will be covered by section 75 and can get money back that way.
+To date, few consumers have used this option, so we are keen to hear how it goes if you use this approach.